Evans Blue: Graveyard of Empires (2011–2012)

 On the Erase My Scars tour, Evans Blue debuted songs from their next album Graveyard of Empires.
 The band began recording the album in September 2011.
 On September 28, 2012, "This Time It's Different" made its worldwide debut on Sirius Radio.
 The album was released on April 17, 2012; it peaked at No. 40 on the Billboard 200.

 On November 8, 2011, Evans Blue announced, via Facebook, that drummer Howard "H-Bomb" Davis had left the band, posting "Musically, we were moving in different directions, so this is the best for everyone, and we wish him all the best."
 The departure was clearly amicable, with Davis posting "This change is for the best...There is no beef with any of the members of EB."
 The band brought in session drummers Mike McClure and Jason Pierce (Our Lady Peace), both for recording and touring; Davis is not credited on Graveyard of Empires.

 On December 9, 2012, Evans Blue debuted the song "Halo" on Revolver Magazine's website; the next day, it was released on iTunes and other sites (the lyric video for the song had been released in July).
-“This Time It’s Different” was a Top 30 rock radio hit nationally and a number-one song on SiriusXM Octane, The Buzz in Houston, 89X in Detroit and The Banana in Flint, as well as Top 5 on KUPD Phoenix.
+"This Time It's Different" was a Top 30 rock radio hit nationally and a number-one song on SiriusXM Octane, The Buzz in Houston, 89X in Detroit and The Banana in Flint, as well as Top 5 on KUPD Phoenix.
 The song also debuted in the Top 25 Rock Singles on iTunes.
-“Halo” and “Beyond The Stars” also went on to be number-one songs on the SiriusXM Octane BIG UNS COUNTDOWN, and "Warrior" climbed to No. 3.
-"Halo" was also No. 9 on the Octane 2012 Year-End Countdown and No. 18 on the 89X Detroit 2012 Year-End Countdown, and “This Time It’s Different” was No. 12 on The Buzz Houston's 2012 Year-End Countdown and No. 13 on Octane.
+"Halo" and "Beyond The Stars" also went on to be number-one songs on the SiriusXM Octane BIG UNS COUNTDOWN, and "Warrior" climbed to No. 3.
+"Halo" was also No. 9 on the Octane 2012 Year-End Countdown and No. 18 on the 89X Detroit 2012 Year-End Countdown, and "This Time It's Different" was No. 12 on The Buzz Houston's 2012 Year-End Countdown and No. 13 on Octane.

 Evans Blue toured throughout the summer of 2012 in support of Graveyard of Empires this time with Columbus, Ohio-based band State Your Cause.
-The first show took play on July 6 at The Machine Shop in Flint, Michigan, where the band took the opportunity to shoot a new live video for "Halo".
+The first show took place on July 6 at The Machine Shop in Flint, Michigan, where the band took the opportunity to shoot a new live video for "Halo".